amichaelsen-math/amichaelsen-math.github.io/index.md

 [here](/teaching) and my publications are listed [here](/research).
 You can find other writing I've done [here](/articles).

-I have also posted information about my experience with the UC Berkeley Qualifying Exam in mathematics [here](/quals), including syllabus, transcript, advice, and study materials.
+I have also written up information about my experience with the UC Berkeley Qualifying Exam in mathematics [here](/quals), including my quals [syllabus](/assets/quals/quals syllabus.pdf), a [transcript](/assets/quals/quals transcript.pdf) of my exam, some [advice](/assets/quals/quals advice.pdf) on preparing, and my sample study materials.

 My email is: